Metropolitan Museum of Art: European sculpture and decorative arts

 The European Sculpture and Decorative Arts collection is one of the largest departments at the Met, holding in excess of 50,000 separate pieces from the 15th through the early 20th centuries.
 Although the collection is particularly concentrated in Renaissance sculpture—much of which can be seen in situ surrounded by contemporary furnishings and decoration—it also contains comprehensive holdings of furniture, jewelry, glass and ceramic pieces, tapestries, textiles, and timepieces and mathematical instruments.
 In addition to its outstanding collections of English and French furniture, visitors can enter dozens of completely furnished period rooms, transplanted in their entirety into the Met's galleries.
 The collection even includes an entire 16th-century patio from the Spanish castle of Vélez Blanco, reconstructed in a two-story gallery, and the intarsia studiolo from the ducal palace at Gubbio.
 Sculptural highlights of the sprawling department include Bernini's Bacchanal, a cast of Rodin's The Burghers of Calais, and several unique pieces by Houdon, including his Bust of Voltaire and his famous portrait of his daughter Sabine.

 American Wing

-The museum's collection of American art returned to view in new galleries on January 16, 2012.
+The museum's collection of American art returned to view in new galleries on January 16th, 2012.
 The new installation provides visitors with the history of American art from the 18th through the early 20th century.
 The new galleries encompasses 30000 sqft for the display of the museum's collection.
 The curator in charge of the American Wing since September 2014 is Sylvia Yount.

+In July 2018, Art of Native America opened in the American Wing.
+This marked the first appearance of Indigenous American art in the museum's vast American wing.
+Art of Native America was accompanied by a statement from the institution.
+"The American Wing acknowledges the sovereign Native American and Indigenous communities dispossessed from the lands and waters of this region.
+We affirm our intentions for ongoing relationships with contemporary Native American and Indigenous artists and the original communities whose ancestral and aesthetic items we care for."
+Contrary to this public statement, the museum came under immense scrutiny for the hazy provenance of the displayed items.
+This was followed by the hiring of a new curator of Indigenous American art for the museum, Dr. Patricia Marroquin Norby, who is of Purépecha descent.